 Medically necessary services are consistent in the type, frequency and duration of treatment with scientifically-based guidelines of national medical, research or health care coverage organizations or governmental agencies that are accepted by us; they are consistent with the diagnosis of the condition; are required for reasons other than the convenience of the covered person or his/her physician; and are demonstrated through prevailing peer-reviewed medical literature to be either:

 - Safe and effective for treating or diagnosing the condition or sickness for which their use is proposed, or

 - Safe with promising efficacy for treating a life-threatening sickness or condition in a clinically controlled research setting using a specific research protocol that meets standards equivalent to those defined by the National Institutes of Health.
 (For purposes of this definition, the term “life threatening” is used to describe sickness or conditions that are more likely than not to cause death within one year of the date of the request for treatment.)

-The fact that a physician has performed or prescribed a procedure or treatment, or the fact that it may be the only available treatment for an injury, sickness or mental sickness, or the fact that the physician has determined that a particular health care service is medically necessary or medically appropriate does not mean that the procedure or treatment is a covered service under CareSource.
+The fact that a physician has performed or prescribed a procedure or treatment, or that it may be the only available treatment for an injury, sickness or mental sickness; or that your provider has determined that a particular health care service is medically necessary or medically appropriate does not mean that the procedure or treatment is a covered service under your CareSource plan.

 Services that Require a Prior Authorization

 CareSource keeps track of the services you get from health care providers.
 We discuss some services with your providers before you get them.
 We do this to make sure the services are appropriate and necessary.